 If you drive a Sienna made from 1998 to 2006, with a V6, then be prepared to replace that timing belt every 60k like clockwork.
 Those that own a 2011 or 2012 4-cylinder Sienna are in luck, as your model year has a chain- so do V6s built from 2007 on.

 Highlanders manufactured from 2001 to 2007 with a V6 engine require a new belt every 60k miles.
-Owners of 4-cylinder Highlanders from 2001 to 2007 and V6s from 2008 on have chains, however, so no belt is needed.
+Owners of 4-cylinder Highlanders from 2001 to 2007 and V6s from 2008 have chains, however, no belt is needed.

 Owners of V6 4Runners from 1990 to 2002 will need to replace their timing belt every 60k, while owners of V8 engines from 2003 to 2009 need to think about a belt replacement every 90k miles.

-But 4-cylinder 4Runners from 1990 to 2000, and V6 4Runners from 2003 and beyond don’t need to worry about changing a belt, as these years all have have a chain.
+But 4-cylinder 4Runners from 1990 to 2000, and V6 4Runners from 2003 and beyond don’t need to worry about changing a belt, as these years all have a chain.
 The 2010 4-cylinder 4Runner also has a chain.

 RAV4s manufactured from 1996 to 2000 with a 4-cylinder engine should plan on changing the timing belt every 90k miles, while owners of RAV4s from 2001 on with a 4-cylinder have chains.
 V6s from 2006 forward also come equipped with chains, so owners don’t need to sweat it.

 Sequoias produced from 2001 to 2009 with 4.7 V8 engines need to have timing belts changed when the odometer hits 90k miles.
 Owners of Sequoias from 2008 and beyond with a 5.7 V8 have chains, as do 4.6 V8 Sequoias from 2010 to 2012.